gonzalezluizpro/java-backend-zero-to-hero/phase-0-algorithms/README.md

 ## Why This Matters
 These concepts form the foundation of backend systems in regulated environments such as banking and financial services.

+## CI/CD

+This project uses **Azure DevOps Pipelines** integrated with **GitHub**.

+Pipeline responsibilities in Phase 0:
+- Compile Java code
+- Ensure code integrity on every commit
+- Prepare the project for enterprise-grade CI/CD in later phases

 ## 📁 Repository Structure
 ```
 java-backend-zero-to-hero/